quentin-gopee/Attack/README.md

 - You can record what is happening on the page by clicking on **Record** or doing ```Shift``` + ```R```.
 Click again the button (that is now **Stop recording**) do ```Shift``` + ```R``` again.
 - To play the record you've done, click on **Play** or hit the ```Space bar```.
 Clik on **Pause** or on the ```Space bar``` to stop it.
 - To download the record you've done, press **Dowload record**.
-- You can assign a sound to a key of your keyboard by right clicking on a point and then hitting the key you want to which you want to assign it.
+- You can assign a sound to a key of your keyboard by right clicking on a point and then hitting the key to which you want to assign it.
 The next time you will press this key, it will trigger the sound you assigned (however this doesn't work very well, there is some latency).
 - There is a searchbar at the top of the page.
-Type in what you want to find, and then click on search or press ```Enter``` to apply a filter on the map.
+Type in what you want, and then click on search or press ```Enter``` to apply a filter on the map.
 All the points will become grey and stop being interactive, except the sounds containing what you typed in the search bar in their names.
 To delete the filter, just press **Delete filter**.
-- To create a new map, upload pther samples by clicking on browse and hit again the **Compute Map** button
+- To create a new map, upload other samples by clicking on **Browse** and hit again the **Compute Map** button

 ### Enjoy